 Horses and horse-like supernatural creatures go way back in folklore.
 They don’t get much of a mention in Grimm’s fairytales, but I’m guessing that’s only because horses were simply assumed.
 Mentioning horses would be like us pointing out all the cars.

 The water-horse or kelpie was a creature from English folklore.
 This horse was a trickster.
 It liked to fool humans into thinking it was just an ordinary old horse.
 But if you forgot to check it for sand and seaweed in its mane, more fool you!
 The water-horse would whisk you off to the sea and drag you beneath the waves.
 You wouldn’t come back.

 Today, horse stories are marketed at and mostly read by middle grade girls.
 That was not always the case.
 Before the motor car, horse books were aimed at boys.
 In England, horse books are known as pony books.
 In Australia, too, our local kids join ‘pony club’.
 I recently asked one of the girls why it’s called pony when they ride horses.
 She didn’t know.

 What about actual horses, when horse stories started to be written down?

 A Brief History Of Horse Books

 The Adventures of a Donkey was published in 1815.

 When you know about this book you realise Black Beauty isn’t as original as it at first appears to be.

-Margaret Blount lists the main similarities in her book Animal Land:
+Margaret Blount lists the main similarities between The Adventures Of A Donkey and Black Beauty in Animal Land:

-Anna Sewell herself was hugely influenced by her own mother, Mary Sewell, who appears to have been unhappy during the short periods of her life when she had no poor to help.
+Anna Sewell herself was hugely influenced by her own mother, Mary Sewell.
 Anna was permanently lame and often ill and overshadowed by the active Mary.
-She bore a troubled life witih great courage and patience, just like Black Beauty.
+She bore a troubled life with great courage and patience (err, just like Black Beauty).